E-commerce trends, statistics, and predictions for 2022

 This takes us to the next point.

-Whether we’re talking about product offers, customer support, or purchasing options, the omnichannel business strategy is here to stay.
+The omnichannel business strategy is here to stay, whether we’re talking about product offers, customer support, or purchasing options.
 Gone are the days when a business could operate on a single channel and be as successful as a business that operated on multiple ones.

 People desire a seamless experience across all platforms.
 For example, they might browse your physical store, then buy from your e-shop, and vice-versa.
 Contacting you should be just as easy via email, phone, or social media.
 They should have the same experience when visiting your website from a mobile device or a computer.